 Debunking The Myths About Learning In Your Sleep

 Sleep clearly plays an important part in learning anything, and particularly learning languages.
 But sometimes this connection is taken beyond reality.

 As appealing as it sounds to be able to play a French recording while you sleep and wake up fluent, that’s unfortunately not how the brain works.
 The idea of hypnopaedia — learning new information in your sleep — has been largely debunked, despite its popularity, which may have been boosted by its use in Aldous Huxley’s Brave New World.

 In the 1950s, two researchers conducted a study, in which they played a recording of someone listing trivia facts for participants while they slept.
 When the participants awoke, they didn’t seem to have retained any of the facts listed.

-From the science, we can pretty safely conclude that you can’t learn entirely new material while you sleep, but you’re more likely to learn new material because you slept.
+From the science, we can pretty safely conclude that you almost definitely can’t learn a new language while you sleep, but you’re more likely to learn new material in that language because you slept.

 So you’re welcome to put on this 8-hour YouTube video of Spanish phrases tonight when you’re asleep, but don’t be disappointed when you get nothing out of it.